CARES Act information

 - The student was enrolled in a Title IV eligible program of study (non-concurrent, Non-PSEO).

-- The student was enrolled at M State on Spring 2020 courses on or after March 27, 2020.
+- The student was enrolled at M State on or after March 27, 2020.

 - The student is not already attending online-only, is not an international student, nor is an M State employee taking courses.